Using the Zoomdata Scheduler

 The Source Refresh window provides an historical view of the jobs that have been run for the selected data source.
-The information provided includes: job start time, job finish time, and the job execution status (as shown in Figure 14).
+The information provided includes: job start time, job finish time, and the job execution status.
 Use the quick filters to view the jobs in the In Progress or Finished status.

 For the Status column, three conditions are used to identify the status of the most currently run job:

 For example, the min/max values were successfully refreshed, but the distinct values were not refreshed.